chirag3110gupta/BitcoinGraph/docs/Project Goals.md

-# CS225 Final Project Goals
+# CS 225 Final Project Goals

 For our final project, we have selected a dataset from the [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/#road).
 We have decided to work with the [Bitcoin OTC Trusted Weighted Signed Network](http://snap.stanford.edu/data/soc-sign-bitcoin-otc.html).